 - Who is Elam?

-Elam (“we”) is a Christian ministry that exists to strengthen and expand the church in the Iran region and beyond, with offices in the UK, the US and Australia:
+Elam (“we”) is a Christian ministry that exists to strengthen and expand the church in the Iran region and beyond, with offices in the UK, the US, Australia and Germany:

 Elam Ministries (“Elam UK”) is a registered charity (no. 1099143) and a company limited by guarantee (no. 4594727) in England and Wales.

 PO Box 75, Godalming, Surrey, GU8 6YP, UK

 Elam Ministries, Inc. (“Elam USA”) is a 501(c)(3) non-profit charity in the United States.

 5755 North Point Parkway, Suite 217, Alpharetta, GA 30022, USA

 Elam Ministries Australia Ltd. (ABN: 79623530889) is a company limited by guarantee and is registered as a charity with the Australian Charities and Not-for-Profits Commission.